 If your pet has an ongoing medical problem that could result in a sudden emergency, make sure that you keep pertinent medical records easily accessible so the Emergency Animal Hospital of Collin County can review them.

 Keep your veterinarian’s phone number by your phone in case of an emergency.

 Know basic first aid tips for pets.
-Ask your veterinarian for these tips ahead of time at your wellness exam.
+Ask our veterinarians for these tips ahead of time at your next visit.